cni-iisc/cni-website/_newsletters/2023/mar.md

 # content for past events
 past_events_headline: There were four seminars last month.
-Two of them were online and other two are in-peson talk.
+Two of them were online and other two are in-person talk.

 past_events: